TOEFL · 2026 Format

 A complete, section-by-section breakdown of the TOEFL 2026 format — all 12 task types, adaptive structure, timing, and how the new 1-6 scoring scale works across every part of the test.

-Reviewed by the LingoLeap Research Team · Updated March 2026
+Reviewed by the LingoLeap Research Team · Updated May 2026 against the April 2026 ETS Test Blueprint

 12 task types